bigbang1112-cz/tmuf-antislowmotion/README.md

-# July 23, 2021 - The Anti-Slowmotion day of TMUF
+# July 23, 2021 - The Anti-Slowmotion day for TMUF

 This is the official repository for the Anti-Slowmotion day website.